Later What'sNEW Apr - Jun 2019

 Gaia discusses Lovelock's theory of climate stability.
 02 Feb 2016 and 14 Aug 2017: about Fermi's paradox.

 One of the biggest surprises from DNA sequencing data is that many eukaryotic "orphan" genes have no detectable predecessors.
-Other de novo ones come from open reading frames that apparently never underwent selection for their roles.
+Other de novo ones come from open or almost-open reading frames that apparently never underwent selection for their roles.
 They seem to need only to be switched on.
 A new survey of research about these genes includes a table counting the known or suspected ones in two dozen eukaryotic categories.
 In arthropods, for example, 65,000 orphan genes have been identified so far.

 Such speculations lack plausibility, and demonstrations in quarantined biology or computer models do not succeed.
 Meanwhile, genes that "seem to have come from nowhere" are required in cosmic ancestry.De novo gene birth by Stephen Branden Van Oss and Anne-Ruxandra Carvunis, doi:10.1371/journal.pgen.1008160 [Open Access], PLoS Genetics, 23 May 2019.